soto-project/soto/documentation/AWSClient and Services.md

 # AWSClient

-The `AWSClient` is the core of AWSSDKSwift.
+The `AWSClient` is the core of Soto.
 This is the object that manages your communication with AWS.
 It manages credential acqusition, takes your request, encodes it, signs it, sends it to AWS and then decodes the response for you.
 In most situations your application should only require one `AWSClient` .
 Create this at startup and use it throughout.

 The `init` for `AWSClient` is as follows.
 Below I provide some details on what each of parameter is.
 ```swift